-6.6 Peer on Peer Abuse
+6.8 Child on Child Abuse

 Children can abuse other children.
-All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+All staff should be aware that safeguarding issues can manifest themselves via child on child abuse.
 The reasons for this are complex and are often multi-faceted.
 We understand that we need as a school to have clear mechanisms and procedures in place to identify and report incidents or concerns.
 We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the school.

-Please refer to the Peer on Peer Abuse policy we have in our schools.
+Please refer to the Child on Child Abuse policy we have in school.

-Please also refer to the specific school, Anti Bullying, Equality and Diversity, online safety policies.
+Please also refer to our Anti Bullying, Equality and Diversity, online safety policies.

-6.7 Sexual Violence and sexual harassment between children in schools and colleges
+6.9 Sexual Violence and sexual harassment between children in schools and colleges

+Our school has a zero tolerance to sexual harassment and sexual violence.
+It is never acceptable and will never be tolerated.
 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

 All victims must be taken seriously, supported and kept safe.
+A victim should never be given the impression that they are creating a problem by reporting the abuse.